tunks/scala-scratchpad/aspectj/README.md

 fork := true
 ```

-When we run under sbt, we see some interesting output from log4j:
+When we run under sbt, we see some interesting output from log4j, including
+method signatures, execution times, and call counts:

 ```
 > run